cormiertyshawn895/Retroactive/README.md

 ### 🧪 Limited experimental support on macOS Big Sur

-Retroactive has limited experimental support for unlocking Aperture and iTunes on macOS Big Sur.
+Retroactive has limited experimental support for unlocking Aperture, iPhoto, and iTunes on macOS Big Sur.
 You may see minor glitches.

 ---